I went full-time on this blog in 2016. This was possible because I make money with sponsored posts.

 For example, don’t just say, “FITnancials is about fitness and health.”
 I’d say, “FITnancials is a website for readers who want to get inspired and motivated to live a healthy lifestyle, take control of their finances for good, and travel the world without selling their soul.”

-HOWEVER, I have been accepted to a site even though I did not meet qualifications.
+However, I have been accepted to a site even though I did not meet the qualifications.

 Below are a few websites that I’m apart of and recommend using.

 - Acorn Influence

 2. Reach out to brands